Frequently Asked Questions

 If you are experiencing any of these symptoms, make an appointment today.

 Absolutely.
 We adhere to a strict confidentiality policy.
-We will hold in confidence all the information you share unless the law requires otherwise.
+We will hold in confidence all the information you share with us unless the law requires otherwise.

 We recommend making an appointment online to be sure you are seen at your convenience.
 Walk-ins are welcome.
-If an appointment is available, we will do our best to see you that day.
+If an apointment is available, we will do our best to see you that day.

 Yes.
 We can still provide medical and support services to minors, regardless of your circumstances.